franciscaconcha/franciscaconcha.github.io/_posts/2018-08-20-Some-crazy-weeks.md

 I am really liking the combination of these tracking systems.
 They also allow me to take notes next to each planned squared, so I can know if I need to write about anything specific.

-I planned some writing blocks for this week and a couple for the next (since I need to publish a <a href="http://podcast.primerfoton.cl" target="blank">podcast episode<i class="fa fa-fw fa-external-link"></i></a> on the 31st), but I am mostly going to wing it and see what I feel like.
+I planned some writing blocks for this week and one for the next (since I need to publish a <a href="http://podcast.primerfoton.cl" target="blank">podcast episode<i class="fa fa-fw fa-external-link"></i></a> on the 31st), but I am mostly going to wing it and see what I feel like.
 This is probably the opposite of working towards building an habit, but my mental health is the priority right now.